AnthonySteele/anthonysteele.github.io/TypeSystems.md

 Consider an everyday `List<Order>`.
 This inherits from  `IList<Order>, ICollection<Order>, IReadOnlyList<Order>, IReadOnlyCollection<Order>, IEnumerable<Order>`, and the non-generic versions: `IList, ICollection, IEnumerable`.

-Another option is an array of `Order`, which is similar but not identical.
-That it inherits from `System.Array` and from the generic and non-generic `IList, ICollection, IEnumerable`.
+Another option is an array of `Order[]`, which is similar but not identical to a list.
+It inherits from `System.Array` and from the generic and non-generic `IList, ICollection, IEnumerable`.
 And has [odd covariance rules](http://stackoverflow.com/q/4317459/5599).

 If there were no legacy concerns, we would eliminate unnecessary duplication: the non-generic versions of these types and interfaces can go.
 In the rare case that you want a list of objects, you can still type `List<object>`.